redsanket/spark/internal/hadoop/guide/security/background/athenz/overview.rst

 `ATHENS project <https://jira.vzbuilders.com/secure/CreateIssue.jspa?pid=10388&issuetype=10100>`_.
 Please provide:

--  a short and descriptive domain name for your product
+* a short and descriptive domain name for your product
--  list of administrators identified by their Okta Short IDs
+* list of administrators identified by their Okta Short IDs
--  `Verizon Media Product Id <https://productmaster.vzbuilders.com/engineering/product>`_
+* `Verizon Media Product Id <https://productmaster.vzbuilders.com/engineering/product>`_

-**Important** Verizon Media Product Id is required for all Athenz Top Level Domains.
-Each registered product in Product Master can only have 1 associated Athenz Top level domain.
+.. note:: Verizon Media Product Id is required for all Athenz Top Level Domains.
+Each registered product in Product Master can only have one associated Athenz Top level domain.

 Subdomains
 ----------